zowe/community/Technical-Steering-Committee/contributing.md

 The goal of the document is to outline key roles within Zowe with the guidance for the squads around the privileges associated with the roles.
 Each squad can update the privileges as needed.
 Apart from the privileges the document also outlines general expectations for the roles if there are any.
 The exact structure and rules if changed will be in the CONTRIBUTING.md in the repositories belonging to the squad.

-The roles will be reflected in Teams on the Zowe GitHub ([Github Teams](https://github.com/orgs/zowe/teams)).
+The main source of the truth for who is committer for the project will be [COMMITTERS.md](https://github.com/zowe/community/blob/master/COMMITTERS.md).The roles will be reflected in Teams on the Zowe GitHub ([Github Teams](https://github.com/orgs/zowe/teams)) for squads where it's appropriate.
 Each Squad will have a Committers, Contributors and Administrators teams.

+This document focuses on code related privileges.
+Some squads may have different requirements and rights for different members.
+From the perspective of the project the key distinction is between the committers and contributors as if there is a vote on any topic the committers have vote while contributors don't.

 ## Roles